uamughal/uamughal.github.io/_pages/awards.md

 ### Presented two research papers at the 2023 IEEE Communication and Network Security, Orlando, FL, USA.
 - [Certificate of Participation](/files/CNS_certificate.pdf)

+- Granted Travel fund from the Centre for Energy and Research, Tennessee Tech University